Conclaves with a NYC Poet

 His energy was infectious, as was his smile.
 He was instantly engaging and laudably authentic.
 No bullshit, no ego, no agenda.
 In a matter of minutes, he gave me a book he had written and offered to take me on a tour of the clubhouse, to which I immediately replied, “Hell yeah!”

 After the tour, I exchanged numbers with the poet, met my host, and spent the evening smoking a cigar on the secluded patio.
-If there was a soundtrack playing, Fred Astaire would’ve been crooning, “Heaven, I’m in heaven, And my heart beats so that I can hardly speak.”
+If there was a soundtrack playing, Fred Astaire would’ve been crooning, “Heaven, I’m in heaven, and my heart beats so that I can hardly speak.”

 I read the short story I was given the following morning—three times.
 Avant-garde stuff; the kind of writing I really dig.
 I reached out to my new friend, paid him a compliment, and we agreed to meet at his club the following Friday.